wp-plugins/polymer-components/readme.txt

 * Small fix and changes to settings
 = 1.1.0 =
 * New settings screen
-* New settings: JS in pages / posts
+* New settings: JS in posts / pages
 * Improved Javascript editor
 * Added polymer-element tag
-= 1.0.6 =
-* Added Javascript textarea to posts and pages

 == Changelog ==

+= 1.2.5 =
+* New CSS editor for posts / pages
+* New options: autop, override template
+* Internal improvements
 = 1.2.0 =
 * New widget
 * Auto-import improved